moonwell-fi/moonwell-contracts-v2/docs/governance/README.md

 A proposal can be any of the following status:

 - Active: This means that the proposal is currently in the voting period.
-- CrossChainVoteCollection: THe voting period has ended, and the proposal is now waiting for cross-chain votes.
+- CrossChainVoteCollection: The voting period has ended, and the proposal is now waiting for cross-chain votes.
 - Cancelled: The proposer has canceled or anyone can cancel if the proposer voting power has become lower than the minimum proposal threshold.